-Content analysis helps in studying the emotions of the people.
+Content analysis helps in studying the emotions of people.
 Every human has emotions.
 They attach these emotions to different things.
-Understanding the emotions of the people about specific events is very important.
+Understanding the emotions of people about specific events is very important.
 For example, ashes are not just cricket series.
 People are emotionally attached to this series.
-If we don’t respect the emotional affiliations of others, it may harm society.
+If we don't respect the emotional affiliations of others, it may harm society.
 It identifies the emotions of the people.
 It also helps in understanding the difference in emotional affiliation between people.
 After understanding these opposite emotions, the researchers suggest insights that can overcome these opposite emotions.

 Advantages Of Content Analysis:

 The content analysis uses both quantitative and qualitative methods.
 This mix increases the significance of the results.
 It has both interpretive and descriptive aspects.
 These aspects understand the latent meaning of data.
 Also, it provides a quantitative picture of the data (Lindgren, 2020).
 This technique provides statistical data to understand the hidden meaning of concepts.

 The content analysis uses information that is already available.
 That's why these analysis techniques have fewer ethical issues than others.
 You are going to visit the offices and places of the people.
 You are also not disturbing them during their office hours.
 Their personal lives don't affect their study.
 That's why this kind of study has fewer ethical problems.

 The researcher uses communications texts.
 The probability of alteration in data is very lower.
 Most of the content consists of formal information available on different platforms.
 Thus, the data for the study is authentic and trustworthy.
 The authenticity of data is a major advantage of content analysis.

 Most of the data for the content analysis belongs to the previous data.
 It includes many significant historical insights.
 These insights enhance the credibility of the analysis.
 These historical insights help in comparison with real-time.